TjWallas/mininet-iot/README.md

 `sudo mn --sixlowpan`

-##### Note: Since mac802154_hwsim is supported from Kernel version 4.18, you may want to consider to run Mininet-IoT from this version.
+##### Note: Since mac802154_hwsim is only supported from Kernel version 4.18, you may want to consider to run Mininet-IoT from this Kernel version.